holaphil/amazing-maple-e08ae/src/pages/experience.md

 2006 -  2013 in New York, NY

 *   Co-founded the world’s first SAAS based video platform for real estate.

-Responsible for product development, design & marketing of WellcomeMat’s enterprise SAAS video products as well as all filmmaker/videographer outreach.
+*   Responsible for product development, design & marketing of WellcomeMat’s enterprise SAAS video products as well as all filmmaker/videographer outreach.

 Designed and patented one of the web’s first cloud-based interactive video players.

-*   Served as voice of the customer for ad trafficking team building new features to improve platform audience management, viewability, inventory, and cross-device targeting.

 <mark>[**Learn more here**](/portfolio/project-5/)</mark>